mvolkmann/blog/src/swift/swift-lang.md

 - `#warning("some text")`

-  This approach results in a warning message when the project is built which makes it less likely that it will be forgotten.
+  This approach results in a warning message when the project is built which makes it less likely to be overlooked than a TODO comment.
+  The project will still build successfully.

 - `#error("some text")`

-  This approach results in an error message when the project is built which makes it impossible to forget.
+  This approach results in an error message when the project is built which makes it impossible to forget because the project will not build.

 ## Operators